-30.2 METERS:
+34.2 METERS

-As part of the design development the Building Services Consulting Engineer should investigate and discuss with each local service provider the feasibility of providing pulse type meters instead of providing school owned meters, with the intention that the pulse outlets on the meter would be connected to the energy monitoring system.
+(a) As part of the design development the Building Services Consulting Engineer should investigate and discuss with each local service provider the feasibility of providing pulse

-If this is not possible school owned meters to monitor the use of electricity, water and fuel supplies shall be provided and connected to the monitoring system.

-A report comparing initial installation costs and any standing charges for both options together with a recommendation on the preferred type of installation should be included in the Stage 2a submission.
+- (b) If this is not possible school owned meters to monitor the use of electricity, water and fuel supplies shall be provided and connected to the monitoring system. - (c) A report comparing initial installation costs and any standing charges for both options together with a recommendation on the preferred type of installation should be included in the Stage 2a submission.

-30.3 DISPLAY CENTRE:
+34.3 DISPLAY CENTRE

-In addition to the information being displayed on the Principal's PC it shall also be capable of being displayed through the ICT structure to the teaching spaces.

-The display shall show graphs of hourly usage of Electricity, Water and Fuel set against desired targets.
+- (a) In addition to the information being displayed on the Principal's PC it shall also be capable of being displayed through the ICT structure to the teaching spaces. - (b) The display shall show graphs of hourly usage of Electricity, Water and Fuel set against desired targets.

-30.4 ENERGY TARGETS REVIEW:
+34.4 ENERGY TARGETS REVIEW

-The commissioning engineers as well as the Building Services Consulting Engineer shall return to the school following a full year of operation of the system and in conjunction with the controls company and contractor reassess the targets set and confirm that they are correct and match the school's energy usage profile.
-If they don't, remedial action shall be undertaken to ensure proper targets are being met and that the system operates correctly.

-Where necessary any measurements and remedial adjustments should be applied.

-This must be completed prior to release of final retention.
+- (a) The commissioning engineers as well as the Building Services Consulting Engineer shall return to the school following a full year of operation of the system and in conjunction with the controls company and contractor reassess the targets set and confirm that they are correct and match the school's energy usage profile.
+If they don't, remedial action shall be undertaken to ensure proper targets are being met and that the system operates correctly. - (b) Where necessary any measurements and remedial adjustments should be applied. - (c) This must be completed prior to release of final retention.

-30.5 MAXIMUM IMPORT CAPACITY (MIC):
+34.5 MAXIMUM IMPORT CAPACITY (MIC)

-The Building Services Consulting Engineer and Contractor shall return to the school following a full year of operation and compare the metered electricity consumption against the design target.

-They shall advise the school authorities:

-- If the target set is reasonable and the applied tariff is correct. - If there are any benefits to be gained by a lower monthly MIC charge where the MIC is less than the agreed Maximum Demand and where subsequent penalty charges can be avoided.
+- (a) The Building Services Consulting Engineer and Contractor shall return to the school following a full year of operation and compare the metered electricity consumption against the design target. - (b) They shall advise the school authorities: - If the target set is reasonable and the applied tariff is correct. - If there are any benefits to be gained by a lower monthly MIC charge where the MIC is less than the agreed Maximum Demand and where subsequent penalty charges can be avoided.

-30.6 POST OCCUPANCY ENERGY INFORMATION FORM:
+34.6 POST OCCUPANCY ENERGY INFORMATION FORM

-The Building Services Consulting Engineer shall re-visit the school after it has been occupied and in use for a minimum of 12 months and complete a post-occupancy DoES Energy Information Form (TGD - 006) for it based on actual readings.
-He shall also prepare a commentary confirming if previous targets have been achieved and highlight the changes if any that have been made to the earlier versions of the form included in the Stage 2(a) and tender stage documents.

-A hard copy of these shall be handed over to the school authority for its records.

-A second copy of the completed form shall be forwarded to the DoES for record purposes at:
+- (a) The Building Services Consulting Engineer shall re-visit the school after it has been occupied and in use for a minimum of 12 months and complete a post-occupancy DoES Energy Information Form (TGD 006) for it based on actual readings.
+He shall also prepare a commentary confirming if previous targets have been achieved and highlight the changes if any that have been made to the earlier versions of the form included in the Stage 2(a) and tender stage documents. - (b) A hard copy of these shall be handed over to the school authority for its records. - (c) A second copy of the completed form shall be forwarded to the DoES for record purposes at: